sinch/android-contact-chooser/README.md

 Users will click this button to make the contact picker pop up.

-##Choose Contact
+##Choose contact

 Move back over to your main activity java file.
 In onCreate, set an onClickListener for the button.
-When the button is clicked, you want to create an intent that opens the contact book, and returns a result when a user is clicked.
+When the button is clicked, you want to create an intent that opens the contact book and returns a result when a user is clicked.

     //declare globally, this can be any int public final int PICK_CONTACT = 2015;